sdroege/gstreamer-rs/docs/gstreamer-video/docs.md

 <!-- struct VideoMultiviewFlags::const MIXED_MONO -->
-The video stream contains both mono and multiview portions, signalled on each buffer by the absence or presence of the `VideoBufferFlags::MultipleView` buffer flag.
+The video stream contains both mono and multiview portions, signalled on each buffer by the absence or presence of the [`crate::VideoBufferFlags::MultipleView`] (XXX: @-reference does not belong to VideoMultiviewFlags!) buffer flag.
 <!-- enum VideoMultiviewFramePacking -->
 `VideoMultiviewFramePacking` represents the subset of `VideoMultiviewMode`